About the IMPRS-SPCE

 Research at the intersection between economy, politics, and society

 Research at the IMPRS-SPCE focuses on the crucial intersection between the economy, politics, and society.
 Our doctoral students work with renowned faculty from some of Germany's most prestigious research institutions and develop new approaches in economic sociology, comparative and international political economy.
 Students at the IMPRS-SPCE can complete part of their studies at one of our five partner universities in France, Italy, or the United States, or another academic institution abroad.
 Our international exchange program gives junior researchers the opportunity to benefit from meeting and working with some of the most distinguished scholars in their fields.

 With its unique curriculum of seminars, colloquia, international conferences and summer schools, and the opportunity to contribute actively to the intellectual life at the MPIfG and the two partner universities, the School creates an environment in which students operate at the highest academic level, can build essential professional skills, and make the best possible start to a successful research career.
 Graduates from the program have won prestigious awards such as the German Thesis Award and the Otto Hahn Medal.
 The IMPRS-SPCE prepares its graduates for careers in academia.
 While most alumni successfully pursue careers at universities, some also go on to work in the private sector, government, associations, and international organizations.

 A vibrant research environment

 Every year the School admits up to eight students.
 Candidates should hold a master's degree or equivalent in political science, sociology, or related fields and possess strong English skills.
 The positions begin on October 1.
 The application period usually runs from mid-December to late February.
 Doctoral degrees in political science and sociology are awarded by the University of Cologne and the University of Duisburg-Essen.
 Students at the IMPRS-SPCE may also acquire a French doctorate by entering the joint doctoral program (cotutelle de thèse) with Sciences Po in Paris.

-Please note that applications for the next academic year can only be accepted through our application portal, which will be open as of mid-December.
+Please note that applications for the next academic year can only be accepted through our application portal, which will be open as of December 1, 2023.